sncsenpai/sn-notebook/sn-dev-standards/agile/scrum-glossary.md

 **Infrastructure as Code (IaC):** An automated process of using scripts and parameters to setup and configure infrastructure and environments.
 The scripts and configuration files can be stored in version control together with the source code of the software.
 This allows to create exactly the matching environment for a given version of the software.
 Changes to the environment are documented in version control as they are no longer executed on the environment directly but by changing and executing a script.
 And new instances of an exact copy of the production environment can easily be created, for example for testing purpose.

-**Impediment (Blockers)**: Anything that slows the Team down or prevents them from completing work.
+**Impediment (Blockers):** Anything that slows the Team down or prevents them from completing work.
 The key is to identify and remove impediments as quickly and systematically as possible.
 The Scrum Master helps the team remove impediments and is accountable for surfacing impediments the team can’t remove on their own.

-**Inspection**: One of the three Scrum Pillars.
+**Inspection:** One of the three Scrum Pillars.
 Scrum users must frequently inspect Scrum artifacts and progress toward a Sprint Goal to detect undesirable variances.
 Their inspection should not be so frequent that inspection gets in the way of the work.
 Inspections are most beneficial when diligently performed by skilled inspectors at the point of work and at Scrum events.

 ## M